DFE-Digital/sts-plan-technology-for-your-school/oh-no-thoughts.md

 The database connection string is passed via `-c` on the command line.
 Command-line arguments are visible in the OS process list (`ps aux`, Task Manager, deployment logs) and persist in shell history.
 Credentials should be passed via environment variable or a secrets manager (Azure Key Vault, Key Vault references in App Service config), not as a process argument.

-### A solution file (`.sln`) lives inside the project folder

-`Dfe.PlanTech.DatabaseUpgrader.sln` sits inside `src/Dfe.PlanTech.DatabaseUpgrader/` alongside the `.csproj`.
-Solution files belong at the repository root (where `plan-technology-for-your-school.sln` already lives).
-This stray file will confuse IDEs and CI tooling that discover solution files by scanning.

 ---

 ## `src/Dfe.PlanTech.Infrastructure.Redis`

-### `RedisConnectionManager` is almost certainly registered as scoped, not singleton

-`ConnectionMultiplexer` is StackExchange.Redis's own recommendation to keep as a long-lived singleton shared across all requests — the [official docs](https://stackexchange.github.io/StackExchange.Redis/Basics) are emphatic about this.
-If `RedisConnectionManager` is registered as scoped, a new `ConnectionMultiplexer` is created on every request, which is extremely expensive (each connection involves a TCP handshake, AUTH, and SELECT).
-Even with the lazy `??=` initialisation, scoped lifetime means the field is discarded at the end of each request scope.
-This needs to be verified and almost certainly fixed to singleton.

-### `LockAndRun` and `LockAndGet` silently swallow exceptions from the locked operation

-Both methods catch all exceptions, log them, and return `default`.
-The caller receives `null` with no indication that the operation failed.
-Any business logic relying on the return value of `LockAndGet` will silently produce wrong results if an exception is thrown inside the lock.
-These methods should either re-throw or use a result wrapper type so callers can handle failure explicitly.

 ### Lock acquisition uses a polling spin-wait rather than Pub/Sub

 `WaitForLockAsync` loops with `Task.Delay(random 50–600ms)` until the lock is acquired or the timeout is reached.
 Under contention, multiple instances are each polling Redis independently.
 A more efficient approach is to subscribe to a Redis Pub/Sub channel and receive a notification when the lock is released, eliminating the polling overhead entirely.

-### `RedisDependencyManager` reflects over content properties on every cache write

-`GetContentDependenciesAsync` calls `GetType().GetProperties()` and recursively reflects over all nested `ContentfulEntry` properties to discover dependencies — at cache-write time, per entry.
-This reflection is unbounded in depth, uncached, and runs on the hot path (albeit queued to the background).
-The type structure of `ContentfulEntry` subclasses is fixed at compile time; the dependency graph should be computed once at startup and cached in a static dictionary.

-### Magic value `databaseId = -1` used as a convention throughout `RedisLockProvider`

-`-1` is used as a sentinel meaning "use the default database" in all lock methods.
-This is not documented anywhere except through familiarity with StackExchange.Redis internals.
-A named constant (`RedisDb.Default`) or simply defaulting to `RedisDb.General` would make intent explicit.

 ---